k0smik0/diane/Readme.md

 Diane is an android framework for location-aware searching.

-In example, a google places query is location-aware searching, because you need your geolocation.
+For example, a google places query is location-aware searching, because you need your geolocation.

 So, Diane provides a set of interfaces which could help your implementation model.

-Basically, all inherit from __Searcher__:
+Basically, all inherits from __Searcher__:

 <pre>
 public interface Searcher<SearchState,SearchResult> {
 	public SearchState search() throws SearchException;